taosdata/TDengine/docs/en/12-taos-sql/06-select.md

 The PARTITION BY clause is a TDengine-specific extension to standard SQL introduced in TDengine 3.0.
 This clause partitions data based on the part_list and performs computations per partition.

 PARTITION BY and GROUP BY have similar meanings.
 They both group data according to a specified list and then perform calculations.
 The difference is that PARTITION BY does not have various restrictions on the SELECT list of the GROUP BY clause.
 Any operation can be performed within the group (constants, aggregations, scalars, expressions, etc.).
 Therefore, PARTITION BY is fully compatible with GROUP BY in terms of usage.
-All places that use the GROUP BY clause can be replaced with PARTITION BY.
+All places that use the GROUP BY clause can be replaced with PARTITION BY, there may be differences in the query results while no aggregation function in the query.

 Because PARTITION BY does not require returning a row of aggregated data, it can also support various window operations after grouping slices.
 All window operations that need to be grouped can only use the PARTITION BY clause.